bgri/m100LE/sendfile.md

 ## Sending from any UNIX box, logged in with getty

+<ul><details>

-* Turn on File Download in TELCOM, which captures everything sent to the screen, and use `cat foo`, where foo is the name of the file you want to transfer.
+Turn on Download in TELCOM, which starts a screen capture, and use `cat foo` on the UNIX host, where foo is the name of the file you want to transfer.
+Turn off Download when finished.

+* Tip: To avoid having the command "cat foo" and the trailing prompt embedded in the file, you can do this:

+  1. Type `cat foo; read` but do _not_ press <kbd>Enter</kbd>.
+  1. Turn on TELCOM's Download.
+  1. Now press <kbd>Enter</kbd>.
+  1. Wait for the file to finish transferring.
+  1. Turn off Download.
+  1. Hit <kbd>Enter</kbd> a final time to get back to the prompt.

+* Tip: For large files, one can speed up transmission by disabling the Model 100's screen scrolling.
+Use `echo -en "\eV"` to turn off scrolling and `echo -en "\eW"` to turn it back on.

+</details></ul>

 ## Sending from Apple MacOS UNIX

-* The [sendtomodelt](adjunct/sendtomodelt) program may work.
+* The [sendtomodelt](adjunct/sendtomodelt) program could work but it will need to be tested and ported.

 ## Sending from Microsoft Windows (WSL UNIX)